-Segmentation is the division of an organization's network into smaller and, consequently, more manageable grouping of interfaces - segments a.k.a. zones.
-These zones consist of IP ranges, subnets, or security groups designed typically to improve performance and security.
+Segmentation is the division of an organization's network into smaller and, consequently, more manageable grouping of interfaces called zones.
+These zones consist of IP ranges, subnets, or security groups designed typically to boost performance and security.
 In the event of a cyberattack, effective network segmentation will confine the attack to a specific network zone and contain its impact by blocking lateral movement across the network via logical isolation through access controls.